emreerkmen/awesome-go/README.md

 # awesome-go

-This repo is created for learn go lang.
+This repo is created to learn go lang.